9 November 2011

 Water Water Everywhere ...
-If I had time, I would count the number of times I have told you in this blog to kill your TV.
+If I had nothing else to do I would attempt to count the number of times I have told you in this blog to kill your TV.
 Our mail bag is full of questions about the flood.
-Most are concerned about what they have seen on TV A few have been practically hysterical, and a few have said that they realize that the news media distort the truth.
+Most are concerned about what they have seen on TV.
+A few have been practically hysterical, and a few have said that they realize that the news media distort the truth.

 Here's the real story: